 Brush teeth at least 2 times a day using a soft brush and toothpaste with fluoride for 2 minutes.
 Replace the brush every 3-4 months.
 Brush teeth before eating or at least an half hour after eating.
 Clean in between teeth at least once a day.

 Burning mouth can be uncomfortable and make it difficult to eat or fall asleep.
-Drink plenty of water and suck on ice, avoid acidic or spicy foods, smoking, alcohol and carbonated drinks and manage your stress.
+Drink plenty of water and suck on ice, avoid acidic or spicy foods, tobacco products, alcohol and carbonated drinks, and manage your stress.

 To keep your dentures clean, rinse them after eating, soak them overnight and clean them with denture cleaner at least once a day.
 Don’t use whitening toothpaste, hot water or bleaches.
 Visit your dentist regularly for check-ups.

 Bad breath or halitosis can be a temporary or chronic condition caused by various factors, such as poor dental hygiene, foods or beverages with strong odours, smoking, dry mouth, gum disease, and underlying health conditions.
 Brush your teeth, floss, use mouthwash, and stay hydrated to prevent bad breath.

 The importance of brushing your teeth is highly under-rated.
 In fact not brushing your teeth or maintaining good oral hygiene puts you at risk for serious health complications.
 This may be the case in some long term care homes where neglect of oral health may be a form of elder abuse.